himanshumukat91/would-you-rather/README.md

     │   └── components          # React UI components of the app └── README.md               # this file, instructions for building/using the app

+- This app is developed using mobile view first approach.
+So the same web app should work smoothly on mobile.
+Through testing is pending though.
+- Using Material-UI for this app is an overkill but was done to ease UI development.

 Note: This project was created using [Create React App](https://www.npmjs.com/package/create-react-app).

+## Things to do
+- Include SASS and convert all component level css files to scss
+- Read init time data from a json file and then push to corresponding redux states or Use a backend server API to store User data/posted questions
+- Test for different display dimensions